Mr Eaves Sans & Modern

 Meanwhile, the Modern family provides an overall less humanistic look, with simpler and more geometric-looking shapes, most noticeably in the squared-off terminals and symmetric lower case counters.
 This family has moved furthest from its roots, yet still contains some of Mrs Eaves’ DNA.
 The Modern Italic is free of tails, and overall the Modern exhibits more repetition of forms, projecting a cleaner look.
 This provides stronger differentiation from the serif version whenever a more contrasting look is desired.

 Each version (Sans and Modern) contains its own set of alternates providing unique options for applications such as headlines, word logos, letterheads, pull quotes, and other short text settings.

 Both the Sans and Modern come in three weights.
-The simpler forms of a sans-serif provide the opportunity of more weights than do serif letter forms, which are more complex in structure, making it difficult to accommodate additional weight without distortions.
 Regular and Bold match the original Mrs Eaves weights, while the Heavy provides an additional weight for extra emphasis.

 For more information about Mr Eaves Sans & Modern, download the free type specimen.